-I use a dry erase marker to cross out the numbers it is not on the whole 100 chart posted for all the kids to see.
+I use a dry-erase marker to cross out the numbers it is not on the whole 100 charts posted for all the kids to see.

 (This age group needs a visual, but older kids could keep up with it on their own chart.)For example, if a student asks me,

 “Does your number have a 3 in it?”

 If it doesn’t, I answer with a yes or no, then I cross out the numbers that begin with a 3 and the numbers that end with a three.

 I also add a tally mark to the top to count the guess made.

 The student who figures out the number wins, and I show them the number I pulled.